 These reasons are more than enough for you to focus on removing the Xevan cryptocurrency miner from Windows and making sure it doesn’t come back.

 In order to make sure that the Xevan cryptocurrency miner malware is gone from your PC, you can go ahead and follow either the manual or the automatic removal steps underneath.
 They are created so that they can help you to delete this malware, according to how much experience you have with malware removal.
 Be advised, that if you feel unconfident in removing Xevan miner manually, security researchers strongly advise to delete this infection automatically, preferably by using an anti-malware software that is capable of fully removing all of the files and objects, related to Xevan miner and that can protect you against all types of cyber-threats in the future as well.

 - Guide 1: How to Remove Xevan Coin Miner from Windows.

-- Guide 2: Get rid of Xevan Coin Miner from Mac OS X.
+- Guide 2: Get rid of Xevan Coin Miner on Mac OS X.

-- Guide 3: Remove Xevan Coin Miner from Google Chrome.
+- Guide 3: Remove Xevan Coin Miner in Google Chrome.

 - Guide 4: Erase Xevan Coin Miner from Mozilla Firefox.

 - Guide 5: Uninstall Xevan Coin Miner from Microsoft Edge.